RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 Impacts:
   1. Queued jobs should remain queued after the hardware upgrade.
-     We will be transferring all slurm state to the new hardware.
+     We will be transferring all Slurm state to the new hardware.
      There is, however, a small chance that queued jobs will be "lost".

 We don't expect this to be an all-day affair and hope to have HPC3 back in service by early afternoon.